travel refund assistant

 "I confirm that my bank account is correct and under my name"

-#5 Updated by Florian Effenberger over 1 year ago
+#5 Updated by Florian Effenberger almost 2 years ago

 - Status changed from New to Feedback